 While the program is already reaping incredible life changes, there continues to remain a significant need.
 Aboriginal peoples represent 3% of Australia’s population, but make up more than 27% of Australian prison populations.
 To begin to address this disparity, The Prisoner’s Journey is now also available in a culturally relevant format, with beautiful, specially designed Aboriginal artwork and plain English to explain the story of Jesus.

 Mick* is an Aboriginal inmate in maximum security.
 He was previously a Christian, but had deserted his faith in his descent to alcohol and domestic violence.
-After completing The Prisoner’s Journey, Mick came back to his love for Jesus and now wants to be baptised!
+After completing The Prisoner’s Journey, Mick gave his life back to Jesus!

-The course is well-placed to meet needs for many more Aboriginal prisoners in this new format.
+The new Indigenous edition of the course is well-placed to meet the needs of many more Aboriginal prisoners like Mick.
 The program is the culmination of 12 months’ work in partnership with Bible League and Christianity Explored, as well as Prison Fellowship International.

 From Dave Glasgow (Translation Team Coordinator):